xingbo/jordanthornquest.com/_posts/blog/2013-12-4-lots-of-site.md

 categories:
 - blog
 comments: true
+preview: Holy site updates, Batman!
+There is a freakin' huge amount of new stuff on the website!
+I encourage you to check it all out.
 ---

 <p class="lead">Holy site updates, Batman!</p> There is a freakin' huge amount of new stuff on the website!
 I encourage you to check it all out.